Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 The definition of a major gift will vary depending on a nonprofit’s size and past fundraising efforts.
 For some, anything over $2,000 is considered major, while others would only count donations that are at least five figures.

 Additionally, donors can receive tax benefits for donating a substantial amount of money to a charitable organizations.
+As a result, major gifts are important types of nonprofit fundraising for both parties involved.

 How to Get Started